awsdocs/amazon-sqs-developer-guide/doc_source/sqs-key-management.md

 `C` is the number of consuming principals that receive from the Amazon SQS queue\.

 **Important**
 In general, producing principals incur double the cost of consuming principals\.
-For more information, see [Understanding the Data Key Reuse Period](#sqs-how-does-the-data-key-reuse-period-work)
+For more information, see [Understanding the data key reuse period](#sqs-how-does-the-data-key-reuse-period-work)\.
 If the producer and consumer have different IAM users, the cost increases\.

 The following are example calculations\.
 For exact pricing information, see [AWS Key Management Service Pricing](https://aws.amazon.com/kms/pricing/)\.

-### Example 1: Calculating the Number of AWS KMS API Calls for 2 Principals and 1 Queue<a name="example-1-queue-2-principals"></a>
+### Example 1: Calculating the number of AWS KMS API calls for 2 principals and 1 queue<a name="example-1-queue-2-principals"></a>

 This example assumes the following:
 + The billing period is January 1\-31 \(2,678,400 seconds\)\.